U.S. Bicycle Route 50: Ohio

 USBR 50 continues through Ohio, traversing 11 counties to the Market Street Bridge that connects Steubenville and Follansbee, West Virginia.

 The route through Ohio incorporates a number of rail trails.
 From west to east, it follows the Wolf Creek Recreation Trail, Great Miami River Recreation Trail, Mad River Recreation Trail, Creekside Trail, Little Miami Scenic Trail, Prairie Grass Trail, Roberts Pass, Camp Chase Trail, Scioto Greenway Trail, Alum Creek Greenway Trail, Thomas J. Evans Trail, and Panhandle Trail.
 USBR 50 also runs along state and U.S. routes, especially in the more rugged terrain east of Newark.
 In Xenia, USBR 50 shares a short segment of the Little Miami trail with State Bike Route 3.
 From Xenia to Columbus, it shares the Prairie Grass, Roberts Pass, and Camp Chase trails – local segments the Ohio to Erie Trail – with U.S. Bicycle Route 21 and State Bike Route 1.

 West Virginia

 This is in the Northern Panhandle of West Virginia.
-The route begins at the Market Street Bridge at its crossing the Ohio River at connects to the Panhandle Trail and continues on into Pennsylvania.
+The route begins at the Market Street Bridge at its crossing the Ohio River and connects to the Panhandle Trail and continues on into Pennsylvania.